 Black Calacatta Quartz | Tulip Dining Table - Round

 Exclusive to Tulip Table & Eternity Modern!
 We have a stunning selection of 4 marbleized quartz table tops.
-Our creative production design team have curated the cleanest, purist style contrasted with soft, yet elegant grey veining designs.
+Our creative production design team have curated the cleanest, purist style contrasted with soft, yet elegant white veining designs.
 The quartz tulip table is truly an exquisite statement piece and an opulent addition to any dining room.
 Our Calacatta Quartz table tops are made from natural ground quartz with resin and ribbons of pigment resulting in an exquisite marbleized surface.
 It is highly durable, resistant to cracks, stains and chips with a beautiful gloss finish.
 And with the stone being non-porous, sealing or waxing is not required!
 Since Calacatta Quartz is an engineered stone, we are able to control the consistency of the background and veining details, hence also resulting in less material waste!!Material & Feature:

 - NEW table height: 30" (Standard dining/kitchen table height)